-A: The system’s GPD capacity is achieved when you have the following conditions for your source water: 77 °F, 500 PPMs, 60 PSI.
+A: The system’s GPD capacity is achieved when you have the following conditions for your source water: 77°F, 500 ppm, 60 psi.
 If your source water is colder than this, or your inlet pressure is lower, or your PPMs are significantly higher, then you will experience less than the rated GPD flow rates.
-Hydrologic provides solutions to these less-than-desirable source water conditions.
+HydroLogic provides solutions to these less-than-desirable source water conditions.
 For instance, we have a pressure booster pump for low psi, pre-filtration for high PPMs, and cold water specific membranes.
-Call us for information.
+Call us at (888) 426-5644 for information.

 A: This can be due to multiple factors, such as clogged sediment or carbon pre-filter, clogged or fouled membrane, or changes to source water conditions.
 The quality of your water, frequency of use, and timeliness of pre-filter changes will determine how long your system performs at peak capacity.

 A: Over time, the automatic shut-off valve (ASOV) can accumulate scale and become clogged, causing it to malfunction.
-If you experience your waste line continuing to run after the purified water line is closed, please give us a call.
+If you experience your waste line continuing to run after the purified water line is closed, please give us a call at (888) 426-5644.

-A: This can be due to various reasons, including Teflon tape at threaded fittings, tubing not being pushed in all the way to the quick-connect fittings, or improperly seated O-rings in pre-filter and membrane housings.
-It is also important to make sure the ends of the tubing have a clean cut before inserting them into the quick-connect fittings (see page 10) Please call us if you’re experiencing any leaks.
+A: This can be due to various reasons, including Teflon tape at threaded fittings, tubing not being pushed in all the way to the quick-connect (QC) fittings, or improperly seated O-rings in pre-filter and membrane housings.
+It is also important to make sure the ends of the tubing have a clean cut before inserting them into the QC fittings (see page 7 of the micRO-75™ User Manual) Please call us at (888) 426-5644 if you’re experiencing any leaks.

 A: This can be due to freezing conditions, excessive pressure spikes, or long-term exposure to high intensity lighting.